 \section{Conclusion}

 Convex optimization plays an essential role in many fields, particularly machine learning and statistics. \cvxr{} provides an object-oriented language with which users can easily formulate, modify, and solve a broad range of convex optimization problems.
 While other \proglang{R} packages may perform faster on a subset of these problems, \cvxr{}'s advantage is its flexibility and simple intuitive syntax, making it an ideal tool for prototyping new models for which custom \proglang{R} code does not exist.
-For more information, see the official \href{https://CRAN.R-project.org/package=cvxr}{CRAN} site and documentation.
+For more information, see the official web page of the package on the Comprehensive \proglang{R} Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=CVXR} and documentation.